matteosaponati/matteosaponati.github.io/_pages/about.md

           <time class="project-date" datetime="2025-05">May 2025</time>
           <div class="project-title">
             <a href="https://matteosaponati.github.io/research-self-attention-geometry">
-              <b>paper accepted at ICML 2025 ✨ <br> "The underlying structures of self-attention: symmetry, directionality, and emergent dynamics in Transformer training".</b>
+              paper accepted at ICML 2025 ✨ <br> "The underlying structures of self-attention: symmetry, directionality, and emergent dynamics in Transformer training".
             </a>
           </div>
         </div>